It’s how you say it that’s important.

 Mark my word(s).

-When I started in advertising all those years ago, copywriting was an art and I remember looking up to all the amazing copywriters in London – in those days, the city that produced the world’s most memorable advertising - and being mesmerised by it.
+When I started in advertising a good 31 years back, copywriting was an art and I remember looking up to all the amazing copywriters in London – in those days, the city that produced the world’s best advertising - and being mesmerised by it.

 Another great ad was for Maggie Thatcher’s Conservative Party, in which the headline “LABOUR ISN’T WORKING’ – showing a long line of unemployed queuing for the dole - succeeded in getting the Brits into the voting booths, propelling her party to victory.